kkoser/kFriendCircleView/README.md

 kFriendCircleView
 =================

 An iOS View to help cleanly display a group of friends in a flat style.
-Note that this currently does NOT use ARC
+Now with ARC!

 How to Use: